 WHAT IS SHOCKWAVE THERAPY?

-Shockwave Therapy is a treatment whereby a handheld probe is positioned over and moved around, the base of the heel/arch of the foot or Achilles Tendon at the back of the heel.
-The probe delivers very high-energy acoustic sound waves which expand as they travel inside the foot.
+The probe delivers very high-energy acoustic sound waves that expand as they travel inside the foot.
 These sound waves stimulate tissue regeneration, increase blood flow to the affected area and break down scar tissue.
 The process accelerates healing.
-This ultrasonic treatment is generally used in addition to other treatments to offer a long-term solution to plantar fasciitis.

 Extra-Corporeal Radial Shockwave Therapy